-- (1) This column discloses the actual salary earned during the fiscal year indicated. - (2) This amount is equal to the number of RSUs and PSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days immediately prior to the grant.
-See "Long-Term Incentive Plan RSUs under the Old RSU Plan and RSUs and PSUs under the New RSU & PSU Plan" above.
-It should be noted that the granting of RSUs is usually based on the performance of a NEO during the previous fiscal year than the fiscal year indicated and that the actual value received will be different as it will depend on the value of the Corporation shares at the end of a performance cycle. - (3) This column discloses the total value of stock options (or SARs) at the time of grant.
+- (1) This column discloses the actual salary earned during the fiscal year indicated.
+Mr. Roshan's base salary for a complete calendar year is US\$450,000. - (2) This amount is equal to the number of RSUs, PSUs and DSUs multiplied by the volume weighted average trading price of the common shares of the Corporation on the Toronto Stock Exchange in the last five days (twenty days in the case of DSUs) immediately prior to the grant.
+See "Long-Term Incentive Plan RSUs under the Old RSU Plan, RSUs and PSUs under the New RSU & PSU Plan and DSUs under the DSU Plan" above.
+It should be noted that the granting of RSUs is usually based on the performance of a NEO during the previous fiscal year than the fiscal year indicated and that the actual value received will be different as it will depend on the value of the Corporation shares at the end of a performance cycle.
+RSUs granted under the Old RSU Plan and DSUs are to be settled in cash only.
+RSUs and PSUs granted under the New RSU & PSU Plan are to be settled either in cash or by the issuance of common shares as determined by the Board of Directors on settlement dates. - (3) This column discloses the total value of stock options (or SARs) at the time of grant.
 It should be noted that the granting of stock options (or SARs) is usually based on the performance of a NEO during the previous fiscal year than the fiscal year indicated.
 These figures do not reflect the current value of the stock options (or SARs) or the value, if any, that may be realized if and when the stock options (or SARs) are exercised.
-The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2015, December 31, 2014 and December 31, 2013 in accordance with the International Financial Reporting Standards (IFRS).
+The value of the stock option (or SAR) awards was calculated using the Black-Scholes option-pricing model using the same assumptions used for determining the equity-based compensation expense in the Corporation's financial statements for the fiscal years ended December 31, 2016, December 31, 2015 and December 31, 2014 in accordance with the International Financial Reporting Standards (IFRS).
 These assumptions are:

 Dec.
+2016 Dec.
 2015 Dec.
 2014 Dec.
-2014 Dec.
-2013
+2014

-risk-free interest rate 0.74% 1.38% 1.37% 1.225%
+risk-free interest rate 0.63% 0.74% 1.38% 1.37%

 expected life of options 4 years 4 years 4 years 4 years

-expected volatility 40% 61% 61% 59%
+expected volatility 70% 40% 61% 61%

 dividend rate 0.0% 0.0% 0.0% 0.0%

-exercise price \$2.40 \$3.84 \$4.29 \$2.20
+exercise price \$1.65 \$2.40 \$3.84 \$4.29

-- (4) See "Annual Incentive (Bonus)" above. - (5) The Corporation does not have non-equity long-term incentive plans. - (6) The Corporation does not provide employees with any retirement benefits. - (7) This amount includes the Corporation's contribution to the Deferred Profit Sharing Plan (see "Elements of Executive Compensation" above) for all of the NEOs with the exception of Mr. L'Ecuyer.
-In the case of Mr. L'Ecuyer, this amount includes \$625,000 of severance.
-In the case of Messrs.
+- (4) See "Annual Incentive (Bonus)" above. - (5) The Corporation does not have non-equity long-term incentive plans. - (6) The Corporation does not provide employees with any retirement benefits. - (7) This amount includes the Corporation's contribution to the Deferred Profit Sharing Plan (see "Elements of Executive Compensation" above) for all of the NEOs with the exception of Mr. L'Ecuyer and Mr. Roshan.
+In the case of Mr. L'Ecuyer, this amount includes \$625,000 of severance in 2015.
+In the case of

+Messrs.
 Perron and Lessard, this amount includes a signing bonus for 2014 and a car allowance.
-In the case of Mr. Audet, this amount includes a car allowance. - (8) Mr. L'Ecuyer left the Corporation on February 14, 2016.
+In the case of Mr. Audet, this amount includes a car allowance.
+In the case of Mr. Roshan, this amount includes relocation fees to the U.S., travel accommodation and lodging when traveling to the Corporation's head office in Montreal.